Radar Tracking and Jamming

 Select the data providers and elements for your graph.

-1. Select the Content page in the Properties Browser.
+1. Ensure the Content page is selected in the Properties Browser.

 2. Expand () the Radar SearchTrack () data provider.

-3. Move () the S/T Integrated PDet to the Y Axis list.
+3. Insert () the S/T Integrated PDet () data provider element into the Y Axis list.

-4. Move () the S/T Integrated PDet w/ Jamming to the Y Axis list.
+4. Insert () the S/T Integrated PDet w/ Jamming () data provider element into the Y Axis list.

 Generating the new graph